rezonant/mastodon-chart/README.md

 # Mastodon chart

-A Helm chart for [Mastodon](https://github.com/tootsuite/mastodon).
+An easy-to-use horizontally scalable Helm chart for [Mastodon](https://github.com/tootsuite/mastodon).
-Mastodon is a free, open-source social network server.
+Mastodon is an open-source decentralized microblogging social network.

 This Helm chart is designed/tested with: